THINKLab2020/carekit-hyperprotect-lab/README.md

 ## Bootstrapping with Ansible

-1. Clone the carekit-hyperprotect-lab repository on the local machine using `[git clone https://github.com/e-desouza/carekit-hyperprotect-lab.git](https://github.com/THINKLab2020/carekit-hyperprotect-lab.git)` This github repository containing the ansible playbooks has been made public for accessibility.
+1. Clone the carekit-hyperprotect-lab repository on the local machine using `https://github.com/THINKLab2020/carekit-hyperprotect-lab.git` This github repository containing the ansible playbooks has been made public for accessibility.

 2. After the Github repo has been cloned to the local machine, change directories to `carekit-hyperprotect-lab/ansible_setup`.